 The starting salary of online moderators is $11 per hour.
 Several moderation jobs are currently posted on the site, and interested candidates can apply online.

 Khoros is the result of the merging of Spredfast and Lithium to create a powerful customer engagement platform to offer customer care, community engagement, and social media management solutions.

-They periodically open full-time and part-time remote social media coordinator positions.
-If you live in Austin, TX and you’re willing to work in an office, you can apply for an in-site position as well.
+They periodically open full-time and part-time remote Social Media Coordinator positions.
+If you live in Austin, TX and you’re willing to work in an office, you can apply for an on-site position as well.

-The salary ranges from $16 to $21 per hour, and 1 to 3 years of experience in social media management or community engagement is required.
+The salary starts at $21 per hour, and 1 to 3 years of experience in social media management or community engagement is required.